U2NG/LC-ShellNotes/LC-ShellNotes-2.md

-# Library Caprentry - Counting with the Shell
+# Library Caprentry - Counting with the Shell Lesson 2 - part 1

 #### Objectives
 * understand how to count lines, words, and characters with the shell